MikelBarajas38/ComputerGraphics/README.md

 ### Lightning

-The engine supports both ambient and directional lighting, using surface normal to compute the diffuse and specular reflection components.
+The engine supports both ambient and directional lighting, using surface normals to compute the diffuse and specular reflection components.
 The project contains a homebrew flat and a Goraud shading implementation.